Cost-Benefit Analysis

 New Australian Fire Danger Ratings (AFDRS)

-From 1 September 2022, Australia has a new, simplified, action-oriented fire danger rating system.
+Since 2022, Australia has had a new, simplified, action-oriented fire danger rating system.

-Visit Australian Fire Danger Rating System for more information on the new ratings and visit AFAC for more information on the Australian Fire Danger Rating System Program including community and technical resources.
+For more information on the new rating system, visit the Australian Fire Danger Rating System .

-Cancer Institute NSW – Bowel Cancer Screening Campaign
+Cancer Institute NSW – Bowel Cancer Screening Campaigns

 National Bowel Cancer Screening Program Test Kit